 President of the Philippines who held the country under an iron fist during his tenure from 1966 to 1986.
-His administration was known for their inclinations towards political repression, nepotism, and human rights violations and he was finally removed from office by the the People Power Revolution.
+His administration was known for its inclinations toward political repression, nepotism, and human rights violations.
+He was finally removed from office by the People Power Revolution.

 In 1939, he was found guilty and sentenced to death for murdering the political opponent of his father but the decision was later overturned by the Supreme Court.